 How far are you willing to go for a pay check?
+Are you willing to fire your coaching client?
 When you are starting your business, you may not want to fire your clients right and left.
 I would still set the boundaries, prevent yourself getting walked over.
 And rule of thumb, make sure you set yourself up for success!
 Always.

 I personally do fire clients, usually when I realize I can not bring them from A to B. When I know I can not bring them, and they can not bring themselves to success!
 (Because for instance they fail to show up in your office, and lie to you.)
 It is not that I easily give up.
 I do some techniques to get rid of the problem, or I openly discuss with the client, or educate, or do different techniques, etc. And sometimes I need to work on myself instead of the client.